Connections Reform – Ofgem final decision

 Regional info

-Site Specific Information
+Site Search Information

 Drill down into a single site on our map view to better understand information about the voltage, connections dates or substation type.